Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 Flip the pancakes

-Slide out of the pan and stack on a plate.
+- Slide off the pancake maker, or out of the pan and stack on a plate.
 Repeat until you have sufficient pancakes.

 Prepare the Mince

-I like to use my own homemade chutney for this mince recipe because it adds a hint of chilli and sweetness to the dish, but you could use your own favourite brand.
+- I like to use my own homemade chutney for this mince recipe because it adds a hint of chilli and sweetness to the dish, but you could use your own favourite shop-bought brand.

 Note I have intentionally not included a lot of gravy in this recipe.
 Too much liquid will make the pancakes soggy and they will be impossible to roll.